A lot of anglers believe that the pickerel is simply a small pike as they can look rather similar and occur in the same

 Northern pike are much bigger than pickerel.
 Checking body coloration, as well as dot and bar patterns, are other reliable ways of identifying these two species, as pickerel have a dark chain-like pattern on their sides, while pike have plenty of short, light bar-like dots.

 While northern pike (Esox lucius) and chain pickerel (Esox niger) are actually two separate species, they are nonetheless fairly closely related to one another, as they belong to both the wider pike family Esocidae and the same genus type Esox.

-As such, they share certain similarities which can make them relatively hard to tell apart.
-Especially the pickerel’s body shape strongly reminds of that of the northern pike, which is the reason why many anglers believe they are juvenile pike.
+As such, they share certain similarities, which can make them relatively hard to tell apart.
+The pickerel’s body shape strongly reminds of that of the northern pike, which is the reason why many anglers believe they are juvenile pike.